Evolutionary-Intelligence/DistributedEvolutionaryComputation/Nature.md

 * Cully, A., Clune, J., Tarapore, D. and Mouret, J.B., 2015.
 Robots that can adapt like animals.
 Nature, 521(7553), pp.503-507. [ [www](https://www.nature.com/articles/nature14422) | [news&views](https://www.nature.com/articles/521426a) ] ( **QD** | **ER** )

+  * “An evolutionary algorithm has been developed that allows robots to adapt to unforeseen change.
+The robots learn behaviours quickly and instinctively by mining the memory of their past achievements.” --- [news&views](https://www.nature.com/articles/521426a)

 Rus, D. and Tolley, M.T., 2015.
 Design, fabrication and control of soft robots.
 Nature, 521(7553), pp.467-475. [ [www](https://www.nature.com/articles/nature14543) ] (**ER**)

 ## 2003